CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-so-we-can-organise-a-slack-posting-rota/readme.md

   Effectively using Slack is also important since it will be part of your journey at CYF - and in your tech journey too.
 So let's practice posting simple things.
 exercises:
   - content: >-
-      One trainee to set up a Google sheet on the cohort drive
+      One trainee will set up a Google sheet on the cohort drive

+      * The title of the spreadsheet should be **XXX Rota** (substitute XXXX for the region initials and cohort number, for example, GLA 6)

+      * Save the file on the cohort drive

+      * The name of the tab should be "Slack Rota"

       *  The  first tab must have at least the columns Date and Name

-      * The title of the spreadsheet should be XXX X Rota (substitute XXXX for the region initials and cohort number, for example, GLA 6)

-      * The name of the tab should be Slack Rota

-      * A﻿dd the dates for the Fundamentals course
+      * A﻿dd all the dates for the Fundamentals course months

-      * Save the file on the cohort drive

       * Post a message on the cohort Slack with the shared spreadsheet and the instructions on what to do (see below)

       **I﻿nstructions**

-      * Every trainee must enter that spreadsheet and add their name against a date.
+      * Go to the tab Slack rota and add your name against one date.

+      * Be carefule not to overwrite if someone else is adding their name.

+      * Once you have done so, add a "Done" emoji on this post.
+You should have the same number of emojis added as trainees in your cohort.

+      * If you know people who haven't added their names yet, tag them in this thread to remind them.

       * This file will be the rota of that person's daily messages posted on Slack.
 You have more information about it in your Coursework.
     name: This is our Slack Rota spreadsheet